GDPR: what does it mean for you?

 Make an inventory of which personal data you process.
 Personal data is any information that is directly about someone or that can be traced back to someone, such as their name, address, telephone number, and citizen service number (BSN).

-In addition to 'regular' personal data, there also is special personal data.
+In addition to 'regular' personal data, there is also special personal data.
 This includes, for example, a person's health or criminal records, or political affiliation.
 It is illegal to use special personal data, unless you meet a number of strict conditions.

 2. Do you have a good reason to process personal data?